 The building in which the museum will be housed at Howell House, formerly the parsonage for Macedonia Baptist Church which still owns the property.
 After nearly 40 years of deterioration and abandonment, a lease was signed to rent the house from the church in order to renovate the building.
 The restoration will stay true to how the building was prior to the 19th century.
 Guests will also get to see African art pieces that belonged to the church’s late pastor, Reverend Robert Davis.

-The Harriet Tubman Museum is slated to open on Juneteenth (June 19), now the date that commemorates the end of US slavery.
-It will be located at 632 Lafayette St. in Cape May.
-Visit the website for more information, and follow the museum on social media for renovation updates.
+Juneteenth (June 19) is the date that commemorates the end of US slavery.
+The museum is located at 632 Lafayette St. in Cape May.

 More Like This